LujhCoconut/LujhCoconut/README.md

 📫 How to reach me: **[email]** `lujhcoconut@foxmail.com`  **[WeChat]** `Zephyr_Coconut`

 🤔 I am also actively seeking research internships related to my field of study.
 Welcome experts from both academia and industry to connect with me.
+I’m also passionate about open-source community building and computer science education.

+✨ Feel free to reach out via email for any related questions.
 <!--
 **LujhCoconut/LujhCoconut** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.